imadmali/data-engineering/platforms/elasticsearch.md

 # Elasticsearch

-Elasticsearch is a data manipulation tool, but it doesn't really belong in the data-manipulation section.
-It's very different from a typical SQL database.
-It initially started as a way to efficiently search text data, but has evolved to support most data types.
-While true, I still feel that you're better off using more SQL-native tools as your main database (Postgres, Snowflake, etc).
+Elasticsearch is another data manipulation framework, but it doesn't really belong in the [data-manipulation](../data-manipulation/README.md) section.
+It differs from typical SQL databases (postgres) or SQL-like APIs (pyspark, pandas, dplyr).
+Elasticsearch considers sets of records rather than focusing on tables.
+It initially started as a way to efficiently search text data, but has evolved to support a variety of data types.
+In most situations you'll probably be better off using more SQL-native tools as your analytics data store (Postgres, Snowflake, etc).
+SQL is commonly known, and its table-based structure allows you to define well thought out data models to organize your data.

-One of the biggest shortcomings is how much it deviates from SQL.
+In my opinion, one of the biggest shortcomings of Elasticsearch is how much it deviates from SQL.
 It has it's own query language that is specified in JSON.
-It also returns JSON objects.
-Depending on your data and query complexity you could end up with some heavily nested queries/results which can require extra effort to debug/parse.
+Your queries also returns JSON objects, not tables.
+Depending on your data and query complexity you could end up with some heavily nested JSON objects that you have to manage.
+This leads to some extra debugging/parsing effort.

-The platform also isn't optimized for SQL-like joins.
-This requires you to throw out commonly used data models that are extremely useful to organize data and data relationships.
+It's worth noting that there is a way to [wrap SQL queries](https://www.elastic.co/guide/en/elasticsearch/reference/current/sql-getting-started.html in their REST API.
+But it is limited compared to SQL-native platforms.
+For example, (at the time of writing) if you have a nested JSON you can't perform aggregations on the nested fields using SQL.
+You have to use their custom query language.

-It's worth noting that Elasticsearch does allow you to execute SQL queries.
-But it is limited.
-For example, (at the time of writing) if you have a nested JSON you can't perform aggregations using SQL.
-You have to use their query language.
+Elasticsearch also isn't optimized for SQL-like joins.
+This requires you to throw out commonly used data models that are extremely useful at organizing data and data relationships.

 Additionally, all your requests to Elasticsearch are made through a REST API.
 While a lot of platforms do this, the user isn't usually exposed to it (it happens under the hood of the platform's UI or command line tools).
 If you're using Mac/Linux you can use the [curl](https://man7.org/linux/man-pages/man1/curl.1.html) utility to submit these requests.